absinthe-graphql/absinthe/guides/subscriptions.md

 1. Once for *user 1* and *user 3* because they have the same context ID (`"global"`) and sent the same document.
 2. Once for *user 2*.
 While *user 2* has the same context ID (`"global"`), they provided a different document, so it cannot be de-duplicated with the other two.

-This guide is up to date, but incomplete.
-Stay tuned for more content!